mlresearch/v38/_posts/2015-02-21-lakshminarayanan15.md

 ---
 supplementary: Supplementary:lakshminarayanan15-supp.pdf
-title: "{Particle Gibbs for Bayesian Additive Regression Trees}"
+title: Particle Gibbs for Bayesian Additive Regression Trees
 abstract: Additive regression trees are flexible non-parametric models and popular off-the-shelf tools for real-world non-linear regression.
 In application domains, such as bioinformatics, where there is also demand for probabilistic predictions